-Only the risks associated with dredging in two distinct target areas within ML170, each being 22 x 8 km in size are evaluated in this study.
+Only the risks associated with dredging in three distinct target areas within ML170 (SP-1 and SP-2 each being 22 x 8 km and SP-3 being 11 x 6 km in size) are evaluated in this study.
 Cognisance though has to be taken of other current or future projects in the region that could result in cumulative effects.
-At present, the only other anthropogenic disturbance (besides normal vessel traffic) to the benthic environment is that from demersal trawling, whereby the deeper areas (> 200 m) of ML170 including SP-2 may have been impacted by bottom trawl-gear.
+At present, the only other anthropogenic disturbance (besides normal vessel traffic) to the benthic environment is that from demersal trawling, whereby the deeper areas (>200 m) of ML170 including SP-2 and SP-3 may have been impacted by bottom trawl-gear.
 Marine mining for diamonds is unlikely to occur as significant diamond resources have not been reported from as far north as ML170.
 At least at present, drilling operations for oil and/or gas in or near ML170 have not been announced.